felleg/felleg.gitlab.io-backup/content/posts/20210418-my-pandemic-board-games.md

 of light strategy and luck.
 One reason why it's (by far) our most-played game is due to how quick it is to setup, play, and cleanup.
 Each game easily falls under 30 minutes.

+When I was beginning to browse through the list of recommended board games on BoardGameGeek.com, two games were often mentioned together when it came to market manipulation for two players: Splendor, and Jaipur.
+If you are undecided between both games, from my experience Jaipur feels more like a kid's game than Splendor.
+The design sensibilities of Splendor feel more fresh after repeated games, in my opinion.

 We keep scores by writing directly on the inside of the box (blasphemous, I know!).
 This should be a good indication of how confident we are that we will never want to sell this game: it's too good!

 We sit side by side and look at the "board" like a market laying in front of us.
 There is no feeling of confrontation, since we are staring at the market instead of taunting each other.
+However, the interactivity is very real: whatever you buy directly impacts the remaining options available to your opponent(s).
+It's a great balance!

 {{< figure src="/img/boardgames/splendor_gameplay.png" position="center" caption="A game of Splendor ([source](https://boardgamegeek.com/image/1995797/splendor))" >}}

-When I was beginning to browse through the list of recommended board games on BoardGameGeek.com, two games were often mentioned together when it came to market manipulation for two players: Splendor, and Jaipur.
-If you are undecided between both games, from my experience Jaipur feels more like a kid's game than Splendor.
-The design sensibilities of Splendor feel more fresh after repeated games, in my opinion.

 # Patchwork